leonintime/Filesort/README.md

 If you set the variable and the path to the folder but didn't created it yet, it will be automatically created.

-After you created the Environment variables, restart your device.
+After you created the environment variables, restart your device.